BillyBobFry/v7-interview-task/README.md

 # V7 Product Interview Task

 Thank you for taking the time to do this task!
-This repo contains a very basic reproduction of the Go table view.
+This repo contains a very basic reproduction of the Go table view and an empty page for the entity view.

+- The styling is intentionally simple, and should not be used as an indication of how we expect you to style your submission.
+- Feel free to use any styling solution; Tailwind, SASS, vanilla CSS - or anything else that you feel will showcase your ability to create a delightful UI!
+- Given the time constraints, we don't expect there to be tests.
+- We built this app with Vue, but you won't be judged on your mastery of Vue - we understand that you might not have

+## What we expect

+- A dismissable command center that is triggered with CMD+K/CTRL+K
+  - The commands should trigger UI updates
+- Integration with Go through the API
+- HTML that follows the web standard
+- Well-styled UI components

+We expect you to take 2-4 hours completing this task.
+The potential scope is extremely large, but you should focus on the features you feel would be the most impactful.
+We value polished features over breadth of scope.

+If you have any questions, then please email your contact within our talent team.

 ## Recommended IDE Setup